 The Little Sisters of St. Francis of Assisi started working in Tanzania since 1991, when St. Clare Convent, in Chanjale, Mwanga District, and Kilimanjaro Region was officially opened.

 Due to far distance between Kenya and Tanzania, the General Chapter of August 2010, decided that Tanzania becomes a Region, so as to bring services nearer to the sisters.

-So far we are only working in two Dioceses in Tanzania, though we have a plan of extending further to other Diocese as time goes on.
+So far we have been working in two Dioceses in Tanzania, but from 2017 we extended our services to Shinyanga Diocese and Dar-es-Salaam Archdiocese.
 The sisters working in this part of the Region are only Thirty eight (38) in Number.

 TYPES OF APOSTOLATES.

 The Little Sisters here in Tanzania are involved in different types on apostolate such as: